alwaysdata/documentation/e-mails/clients/gmail/index.en.md

 - For *incoming* mail, go to **Add a mail account > Import e-mails from my other account (POP3)**.

 {{% notice warning %}}
-This is a POP3 connection that will get email from the email servers.
+This is a POP3 connection that will get e-mail from the e-mail servers.
 {{% /notice %}}

 {{< fig "images/gmail_add-pop_en.png" "Gmail: create a POP account">}}

 {{< fig "images/gmail_add-pop-final_en.png" "Gmail: create a POP account - result" >}}

-- For *outgoing* mail, go to **Add another email address**.
+- For *outgoing* mail, go to **Add another e-mail address**.
 - Uncheck the **Treat as an alias** box.

 {{< fig "images/gmail_add-smtp_en.png" "Gmail: create an SMTP account" >}}